Michael Evenari: British Mandate and Israel

 Evenari fled Nazi Germany on 1 April 1933 and was active in Jerusalem as professor at the Hebrew University of Jerusalem.

-Evenari joined Hagana and fought in the 1948 Palestine war.
+During World War II Evenari served in the British Army.
+Evenari joined Haganah and fought in the 1948 Palestine war.

 His works on the Nabataeans runoff rainwater management was crucial for modern Israeli agriculture and explained as well how the Nabataean culture was able to supply thousands of inhabitants in a similar arid climate.
 Evenari showed that the runoff rainwater collection systems concentrate water from larger areas and in so far allow to grow plants with higher water needs in the given arid environment.
 The mechanism explained a variety of ancient agricultural features, terraced wadis, channels for collecting runoff rainwater, and the phenomenon of "Tuleilat el-Anab", grape mounds.

 Evenari himself cared about the cultural heritage of the Bedouin and saw them more as 'fathers' than 'sons of the desert'.

 He worked as well on algae fuel, a special sort of renewable resource and biofuel.